 The author, Tina Susedik assembles other published sources related to Norb's service, including Protect & Avenge and other sources, quoting them in the text and a sometimes offering Norb's comments on a particular passage.
 This technique helps to contextual Norb's experiences in the context of larger history.
-Also of interest are Norb's wartime flight logs from December 1942 - September 1943.
-Although every detail of his 125 combat missions are not detailed, these documents are outstanding for researchers.
+Also of interest are Norb's wartime flight logs for the 125 combat missions he flew between December 1942 to September 1943.
+Although some entries are not detailed, they are outstanding records for researchers.

 Norb acknowledges the quality of the Japanese pilots they faced: "Those first Jap pilots were fantastic - remember they had five years' experience, and we had none.
 They were experts, but after they were lost, the younger ones were not up to par."
 In addition to detailed descriptions of missions and aerial combat, Norb's recollections also cover life on the ground at Port Moresby: living conditions, food and the supply situations.

 Next, the 80th FS was sent to Milne Bay in November 1942, where it met equally primitive conditions that eventually reduced the squadron's effectiveness to 50% due to malaria and equipment difficulties.
 He experienced an accurate bombing raid by Japanese bombers on January 17, 1943 that destroyed many aircraft and fuel dumps.